fhircat/CORD-19-on-FHIR/README.md

 ## Semantic annotations

-So far, the following
-semantic annotations have been added to CORD-19-on-FHIR:
+So far, we have only parsed the titles and abstracts, and have the following semantic annotations have been added to CORD-19-on-FHIR:

 - Conditions - 103,968 instances
 - Medications - 16,406 instances